sonicnext-dev/MarathonRecomp/docs/BUILDING.md

 > This list may not be comprehensive for your particular distro and you may be required to install additional packages, should an error occur during configuration.

 ### macOS
-You will need to install the latest Xcode or Xcode Command Line Tools from Apple.
+You will need to install the latest Xcode from Apple.

 The following commands will install additional required dependencies, depending on which package manager you use.